 Jobs himself said to Fortune:

-“The clearest example was when we were pressured for years to do a PDA, and I realized one day that 90% of the people who use a PDA only take information out of it on the road.
+“The clearest example was when we were pressured for years to do a PDA, and I realised one day that 90% of the people who use a PDA only take information out of it on the road.
 They don’t put information into it.
 Pretty soon cellphones are going to do that, so the PDA market’s going to get reduced to a fraction of its current size, and it won’t really be sustainable.

 “So we decided not to get into it.
 If we had gotten into it, we wouldn’t have had the resources to do the iPod.
 We probably wouldn’t have seen it coming.”